Provence in Pictures

 Food as art plays no small part in Provence.
 Thick bundles of pungent herbs; rosemary, basil, marjoram and thyme all synonymous with the voluptuous Provençal plate, grow wildly all over the region, releasing their aromatic perfume which only this kind of climate can allow.
 Dishes such as Daube – a beef stew slowly cooked with oranges, herbs and juniper berries; Bouillabaisse – a famed seafood stew from Marseille made with fish from the Mediterranean sea, simmered in a broth of onions, tomatoes, garlic, saffron and herbs.
 Even the most simple dishes taste more sumptuous here.
 An omelette with chèvre or black truffles dance on your palate sending your taste buds on an exotic odyssey of their own, washed down, of course, with a refreshing glass of Absinthe-like Provençal Pastis.

-Sun kissed, salty sea breezes, and aromatic fragrances from herbs and flowers wafting through the air, the local terroir seems almost too spoilt for inspiration.
+Sunkissed, salty sea breezes, and aromatic fragrances from herbs and flowers wafting through the air, the local terroir seems almost too spoilt for inspiration.
 Lesser known than other wine producing regions of France, Provence produces some very respectable wines.
-Rosé, of course, is more widely associated to this region.
+Rosé, of course, is more widely associated with this region.
 A glass or two of peaches and cream Rosé is a must for sipping on balmy afternoons whilst partaking in some serious scenery gazing.

-Our five day driving tour takes us from our starting point Aix to the Alps through countryside and along coasts soaking in the sun drenched scenery seemingly unchanged by time.
+Our five-day driving tour takes us from our starting point Aix to the Alps through the countryside and along coasts soaking in the sun-drenched scenery seemingly unchanged by time.

-Cassis – The quaint little fishing port of Cassis was once a hidden gem, but no longer.
+Cassis – The quaint little fishing port of Cassis was once a hidden gem; but no longer.
 Tourists now flock here to escape the larger cities looking for unspoilt charm and a bit nostalgia.
 Take a boat cruise through the blue waters of the Mediterranean and absorb the stunning scenery, pausing to view the creeks and hidden bays along the jagged white coastline.
-Once ashore, the pastel coloured buildings surrounding the port will give ample photo opportunities.
-When you’re ready for a little replenishment, head to Le Patio bistro a few steps away from the busy port area tucked away in a narrow street for some fine local cuisine.
+Once ashore, the pastel coloured buildings surrounding the port will give you ample photo opportunities.
+And when you are ready for a little replenishment head to Le Patio bistro a few steps away from the busy port area for fine local cuisine.

 Gorde – Ambling through the hillside town of Gorde is like stepping back in time.
 Sandstone buildings flank the small but elegant town square (remember the movie A Good Year with Russel Crow, some scenes were filmed here) and narrow streets casting warm, luminous light.
 Head to the edge of town to where the tiered buildings give way to the most amazing vistas of the surrounding countryside.

-Gorge du Verdon – Lac de Sainte-Croix is more stunning than you could ever imagine.
-The water of the lake changes from fresh aqua to turquoise blue depending on the time of day, the surrounding shoreline a cluster of the quaintest little sandstone towns.
-Les Salles sur Verdon is where we stayed, a small town with an abundance of hotels and high quality restaurants.
-Activities on the lake are abundant; paddle up the gorge, swim, fish or take a siesta on the lakeside banks in the glorious sunshine.
+Gorge du Verdon–Lac de Sainte-Croix is more stunning than you could ever imagine.
+The water of the lake changes from fresh aqua to deep turquoise blue depending on the time of day.
+Surrounding the shoreline is a cluster of the quaintest little sandstone towns.
+Les Salles sur Verdon is where we stayed, a small town with an abundance of small hotels and top-notch restaurants.
+Activities on and around the lake are abundant too; paddle up the lake, hike the gorge, swim, fish or take a siesta on the lake-side beaches and bask in the glorious sunshine.

 Puinoisson – This is where you will find miles of the most famous and painterly lavender, sunflower, poppy and clary sage fields immortalised in the works of the worlds most esteemed artists.
 There is nothing more to say.
 Just gaze and take it all in.